 Her first play, Blasted, which premiered in 1995, created a furor in England and started an intense debate in newspapers and tabloids as to whether or not such brutal work should be funded or should even allowed to be performed.
 During this period, despite the staunch and virulent opposition from critics, she received strong support from The Royal Court Theatre, an institution with a strong history of identifying and providing a home for adventurous playwrights.
 Additional support came from prominent playwrights Edward Bond and Harold Pinter, each of whom recognized in her a vital, wholly original voice for the theatre and penned passionate op-eds in her defense.

 Later in her career, with the benefit of hindsight and the fuller body of her work, most critics retracted their prior criticisms and heralded her as an artist of the highest caliber.
-Critical praise for Kane’s work continues today, more than 10 years after her death – in 2010 Ben Brantley of the New York Times described the SoHo Rep’s production of Kane’s Blasted as “one of the most important New York premieres of the decade.”
+Ben Brantley of the New York Times described the SoHo Rep’s 2010 production of Kane’s Blasted as “one of the most important New York premieres of the decade.”

 Kane’s work continues to be performed extensively throughout the world and she has developed a cult-like following in many Western countries.
-Yet this production will mark only the second time her work has been seen in Houston.
-The first was Infernal Bridegroom’s Phaedra’s Love, also under Nodler’s direction.
-That production received positive responses from local critics as well as an extremely favorable review in the national trade magazine Theatre Journal.
+Yet this production will mark only the fourth time her work has been seen in Houston.
+The first was Infernal Bridegroom’s Phaedra’s Love, also under Nodler’s direction, followed by Catastrophic Theatre’s Crave in 2011 and 4.48 Psychosis (2021).

 Always interested in finding new forms of theatre, Kane’s work took a significant turn with Crave.
 Where her prior plays had been full of on-stage, physical brutality and violence, here she was focused on emotional states as played out through the music of voices.
 Concerned that the play’s reception would be affected by her notoriety, Crave premiered in 1998 under the pseudonym Marie Kelvedon.
 Critics described Crave as the most hopeful of her plays, though Kane found that characterization odd; she said she wrote it “at a time when [she] had lost faith in love” and considered it to be her most despairing work to date.